-This post is part of a recurring series here on BSB – we share a wedding budget tip every Tuesday to help you save money on your wedding!
-You can also see past posts (and a sneak peek at what's ahead) on this wedding budget tips page for your convenience and future reference.
+This post is part of a recurring series here on BSB where we share wedding budget tips to help you save money on your wedding!
+You can access all the wedding budget tips on a single page for your convenience and future reference.
 This post talks about a way to cut back on your bar budget for your big day!

 Wedding Budget Tip #40: